mvnye/F1-Qualifying-Analysis/README.md

 # F1-Qualifying-Ananlysis

-So far this project provides two scripts:
+So far this project provides two main scripts:

 data_collection.py: Downloads and organizes F1 qualifying data into CSV files for each year specified (since 2018)
 - to run: `python data_collection.py --years 2018 2019 2020 2021`